gerdb/tinnitus32/README.md

 | Auto-tune  | PA0      | P1        | Signal from auto-tune button  |

+## USB-stick with sound file
+It's possible to store a \*.WAV or a \*.C file on an USB-stick and use it as sound source for the theremin.
+#### WAV file
+The file name must be **WAV1.WAV** and it must contain 1 periode of a sound sample.
+File format must be WAV (Microsoft) and the data format signed 16 bit PCM with only one mono track.
+Use Audacity to export it. https://www.audacityteam.org/
+#### C file
+The file name must be **WAV1.C** and it must contain 1 periode of a sound sample.
+File format must be the same as the Audio Wavetables from the Open.Theremin V3 project. http://www.gaudi.ch/OpenTheremin/index.php/download/audio-wavetables

 ## Programming software for STM32
 Program the STM32 board with the [STM32CUBEPROG](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stm32cubeprog.html) tool.